MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 -   **Run the script to evaluate HVCI capability**

-    1. Run the readiness tool to evaluate the ability of the drivers to support HVCI.
+    1. Run the Readiness Tool to evaluate the ability of the drivers to support HVCI.

     ```
     DG_Readiness_Tool.ps1 -Capable HVCI